enormandeau/guideseq_ibis/README.md

 ## TODO

-- Add guide differences for all enriched targets to report
 - Add parameters from `dsb_one_file.py` to config file
-- Create test dataset (from the big dataset to come for the article)
+- Create test dataset (from the big dataset to come for the article, including annotation infos)
 - Modify `00_validate_project.sh`
-- Rename to GUIDE-seq validate?
+- Describe how to annotate with script `06_annotate_hits.py`

 ## Description